Information

 With a new city council taking office in January 2024, we hope for a collaborative, healthier era for municipal rental housing policy and the broader (county/state/regional/national) policymaking influenced by Seattle.

-This 21-page document is the result of a staff and stakeholder group process of six online-only meetings that convened in summer/fall 2022 to advise the City on regulatory and rental market challenges for small landlords and their tenants.
+This 21-page document is the result of a staff and stakeholder group process of six online-only meetings that Seattle Department of Construction & Inspections (SDCI) convened in summer/fall 2022 to advise the City on regulatory and rental market challenges for small landlords and their tenants.
 The group was asked to:

 SDCI's final report is a starting point in reflecting issues raised, but doesn't come close to capturing the scope and urgency expressed.